 Delivering a modern and fully accessible transport hub at Glasgow’s gateway to Scotland.

-The redeveloped station, which is due for completion in 2020, will give passengers:
+The redeveloped station, which is due for completion in 2021, gives passengers:

 - A contemporary building both internally and externally